 The aims of the programme are to:

-On successful completion of the course, you will be able to demonstrate an advanced knowledge and critical understanding of the applied issues in forensic psychology.
+On successful completion of the course, you will be able to demonstrate an advanced knowledge and critical understanding of the key issues in forensic psychology of relevance to both academics and practitioners.

-Graduates of this course are expected to have developed strong academic, intellectual and professional skills, with the ability to work autonomously and in groups
+Graduates of this course are expected to have developed advanced academic, intellectual and professional skills, with the ability to work autonomously and in teams.

 Visit our School site for more student work and extra information.